Hierarchy (TV series)

 Hierarchy (하이라키) is a 2024 South Korean teen romance television series written by Chu Hye-mi, directed by Bae Hyeon-jin, and starring Roh Jeong-eui, Lee Chae-min, Kim Jae-won, Ji Hye-won, and Lee Won-jung.
 The story is set in Jooshin High School, which prides itself on providing the best high-quality education service in South Korea and where the top 0.01% of children gather.
 It was released on Netflix on June 7, 2024, and received generally negative reviews.

 Synopsis

-Founded by South Korea's top conglomerate, the Jooshin Group, Jooshin High School is a place where children are chosen from the moment they are born.
-At this prestigious private high school, an exciting story of love, friendship, revenge, and compassion unfolds among eighteen young people.
+Founded by South Korea conglomerate, the Jooshin Group, Jooshin High School is a place where children are chosen from the moment they are born.
+At this private high school, a story of love, friendship, revenge, and compassion unfolds among eighteen young people.